LEARN CHESS WITH DAVID

 ~Helena S.

-Shoot me an email to inquire about convenient lessons in your DC area community or online!
+Shoot me an email to inquire about convenient lessons/interactive classes in your DC area community or online!

 A few things about me

-I have experience as a professional scholastic coach with Silver Knights Chess (teaching chess in schools throughout DC and northern Virginia) and as an independent coach with four schools in DC and dozens of private students.
-I have coached players ranging from ages 3 to 82 and welcome students of all age and experience levels.
+I have experience as a professional scholastic coach with multiple schools in DC and VA and hundreds of private students.
+I have coached players ranging from ages 3 to 87 and welcome students of all age and experience levels.

 I am VIRTUS certified, which entails a rigorous background check and training to ensure a safe environment for all.
 I've also completed the Stewards of Children and DC Mandated Reporter Trainings.

 I strive to teach my students important life lessons from chess. including grit, good sportsmanship, strategic planning, analytical decision-making, resilience, open-mindedness, objectivity, sound judgment, lucid visualization, and more, leading to heightened self-esteem.
 I think the ability to react productively to a loss and to see things from a "10,000 foot view" is very important.
-I feel that my steadfast commitment to these areas sets me apart from many coaches.
+I feel that my steadfast commitment to these areas sets me apart from many coaches, as well as my conversational style, focus on cognitive processing, and positive psychology

 I hold bachelor's degrees in history and political science (U of Michigan), and master's degrees in public admin. and urban planning (USC).

 I am committed to Social Impact and Affordability, making the benefits of chess accessible to all.
-See my Community Impact work (100+ hours per year).
+Please check out my Community Impact work (100+ hours per year).
+I have volunteered as coach for Chess Girls DC since 2016 and have taught at other nonprofits, on a military base, and at Francis Gregory Public Library in SE DC for several years

 My teaching style